"The beginnings of a very exciting new age of theatre... St. Anne is a marvel" - A Younger Theatre on St. Anne Comes Home

 "Music is most emphatically, the strongest weapon in Mr. Miles’ armoury; there are some terrific songs in this piece" - The Spy in the Stalls on The Problem with Fletcher Mott

-Current projects include: St. Anne Comes Home, Adeline and The Problem with Fletcher Mott.
+Current projects include: St. Anne Comes Home, The Problem with Fletcher Mott, In Clay.

 The Problem with Fletcher Mott, a funk-pop musical about a struggling playwright, was composed as part of his Master’s degree.
 The show received a sold-out independent production in 2019, and is currently in further development.